 The glycaemic index (GI) measures carbohydrates according to how quickly they are absorbed and raise the glucose level of the blood.
 A low GI diet may help a person with diabetes control their blood glucose levels.
 It may also help energy levels for endurance sports.

-Food and drinks provide fuel for our body in the form of carbohydrates, fat, protein and alcohol.
+Foods and drinks provide fuel for our body in the form of carbohydrates, fat, protein and alcohol.
 Carbohydrates are the body’s preferred fuel source.
-The glycaemic index (GI) is a way to classify carbohydrates according to how quickly they are absorbed and raise the glucose level of the blood.
+The glycaemic index (GI) is a way to classify foods and drinks according to how quickly they raise the glucose level of the blood.
 It has replaced classifying carbohydrates as either ‘simple’ or ‘complex’.

 Foods that contain carbohydrates include bread, breakfast cereals, rice, pasta, legumes, corn, potato, fruit, milk, yoghurt, sugar, biscuits, cakes and lollies.